slytechroot/Microsoft-Azure/Entra-ID-Monitoring.md

 | sort - failures

-A good starting point is to check whether any authentication has been successful using the queries below by just replacing the placeholders <TARGET-USER> and <SUSPICIOUS_IP> with the user and IP address you want to investigate.
+A good starting point is to check whether any authentication has been successful using the <BR>
+queries below by just replacing the placeholders <TARGET-USER> and <SUSPICIOUS_IP> with the user and IP address you want to investigate.
 List successful logins by user:<BR>
 index="task-2" sourcetype="azure:aad:signin" "status.errorCode"=0